Spectroscopy using a visible photonic lantern at the Subaru telescope: Laboratory characterization and first on-sky demonstration on Ikiiki ({\alpha} Leo) and `Aua ({\alpha} Ori): A photonic lantern spectrograph at the Subaru Telescope

 The purpose of this injection module is to efficiently inject light into the PL.
 The following experimental sections will show that, depending on the science application, there are several ways to inject light into the PL.
 The main parameter to be tuned is the input focal ratio.
 This focal ratio determines the field of view (FoV) or mode filling of the PL.
 The incident beam on the BS has a focal ratio of f/28.4.

 Figure~\ref{fig:PL-on-scexao} presents the optical configuration to obtain a focal ratio of about 4.
-After the BS, the beam is collimated by a f$=$400\,mm doublet (named L1 on Figure~\ref{fig:PL-on-scexao}).
-Two additional doublets of focal length 400\,mm (L2) and 50\,mm (L3) focus the beam onto the PL MM fiber input (see Figure~\ref{fig:PL-hardware}~Left).
+After the BS, the beam is collimated by a f$=$400\,mm doublet (named L1 in Fig.~\ref{fig:PL-on-scexao}).
+Two additional doublets of focal length 400\,mm (L2) and 50\,mm (L3) focus the beam onto the PL MM fiber input (see Fig.~\ref{fig:PL-hardware}~Left).
 A folding mirror located between L2 and L3 folds the beam for compactness and alignment requirements.
 Doublets are achromatic, making them well suited for injecting into the MM end of the PL.
-As shown on Figure~\ref{fig:PL-hardware}~(Left), the PL is mounted on a bracket composed by 2~ports.
-In the second port, an SMF is installed for comparison between the two devices. \rev{The bracket is mounted on two remotely controlled translation stages (Zaber Technologies) for motion in the plane perpendicular to the optical axis (X and Y axes in Figure~\ref{fig:PL-hardware}~(Left)), and on a conex stage for focus motion (Z axis in Figure~\ref{fig:PL-hardware}~(Left)).
+As is shown in Fig.~\ref{fig:PL-hardware}~(Left), the PL is mounted on a bracket composed of two~ports.
+In the second port, an SMF is installed for comparison between the two devices. \rev{The bracket is mounted on two remotely controlled translation stages (Zaber Technologies) for motion in the plane perpendicular to the optical axis (X and Y axes in Fig.~\ref{fig:PL-hardware}~(Left)), and on a conex stage for focus motion (Z axis in Fig.~\ref{fig:PL-hardware}~(Left)).
 They allow the PL input to be scanned across the focal plane of the injection lens, in order to optimize the light coupling into the PL.}